Message from Lord Moynihan, Chairman of Governors

 We have also been recommended two charities offering specialist counselling: the National Association for People Abused in Childhood and The Survivors Trust.
 We hope they may offer additional support where needed.

-Anu Mohindru QC
+Anu Mohindru KC

 Chair of the Haberdashers’ Monmouth Schools Historical Abuse and Allegations Committee June 2022